 Rooms can have VSP-defined parameters (e.g., Area, Perimeter, Volume, Name) and User-Defined Parameters (e.g., Zone, Class).
-The User-Defined Parameters are set in the Sample Area Information dialog box or with the Main Menu item Edit > Sample Areas > Set Parameters.
+The User-Defined Parameters are set in the Sample Area Information dialog box or with the Main Menu item Edit > Sample Areas > Set Parameter Values.
 This second option is a very powerful tool.
 Figure 2.24a shows that the room named "Area 259" is in Zone "AHU-10" (i.e., Air Handling Unit 10).
 All the rooms on AHU 10 are assigned to the same Zone so they are easily identifiable.
 In another example, rooms that exceed a release criteria could have a logical (yes/no) parameter assigned called "Contaminated", and coded red/green.
 Note that once a room parameter is set up using Main Menu item Edit > Sample Areas > User-defined Parameters, all rooms are given a default value for that parameter.
+Section 2.3.4 discusses Sample Area Parameters, which also applies to Rooms.